Section 4: Pacific Railroad Act

 By 1873, the NPRR had built tracks to Bismarck.
 The engineers had built bridges across the Red River, the Sheyenne River, and the James River.
 (See Image 20.)
 The land had to be leveled to accommodate the tracks.
 (See Image 21.)
 Engineers were unable to build a bridge across the Missouri River for several years.
 In the meantime, ferries carried freight across the river.
 (See Image 22.)
 One very cold winter, rails were stretched across the Missouri.
 Trains crossed the river on an ice “bridge” until the weather warmed up.
 (See Image 23.)

-The Northern Pacific began to build tracks again in 1879.
-The tracks were completed in 1883 in Montana.
+The Northern Pacific recovered financially and began to build tracks again in 1879.
+The westbound tracks met the eastbound tracks in Montana to complete the line in 1883.
 (See Image 24.)
 Freight and passengers were able to travel from Minnesota to the Pacific Ocean.
 Residents of northern Dakota Territory could receive mail regularly and travel east or west to conduct business or visit their families.

 Why is this important?
 The Northern Pacific Railroad was a big company that affected the economy of the entire U. S. It was building into a place where there were few people and little business.
 However, the railroad and its investors believed that trains would bring people and freight to the region.
 It was a huge and risky step that symbolized the movement of the people, economy, and cultures of the United States onto the northern Great Plains.
 Without the Northern Pacific, the northern portion of Dakota Territory would have developed at a far slower pace.